vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/featured-image-from-url/readme.txt

 * Please check if "Hide Featured Media" option is unduly enabled.

-= Why are there no changes after changing the settings? =
+= Why are there no changes after updating the settings? =

-* Try to clean your cache.
+* Try to clear your cache.

 = Is any action necessary before removing FIFU?

-* Access settings and clean the metadata.
+* Access settings and clear the metadata.

 = What's the metadata created by FIFU?

-* Database registers that help WordPress components to work with the external images.
-FIFU can generate the metadata of ~50,000 image URLs per minute.
+* Database registers that help WordPress components to work with external images.
+This plugin can generate the metadata of ~50,000 image URLs per minute.

-= What are the disadvantages of the external images?
+= What are the disadvantages of external images?

 * No image optimization or thumbnails by default.
 You can fix that with CDN + Optimized Thumbnails feature (performance settings).

-= What are the advantages of the external images?
+= What are the advantages of external images?

 * You save money on storage, processing and copyright.
 And you can have extremely fast import processes.